eLearning in Space

 Planetary Scientist, is a postdoctoral research scholar and faculty in the School of Earth and Space Exploration, interests include visible and near-infrared spectroscopy, thermal infrared spectroscopy and thermophysics, Martian surface processes, and planetary exploration.
 She also works on operations for the Curiosity Mars rover.

 Adjunct Faculty in the School for the Future of Innovation in Society and holds degrees in engineering from Michigan Tech and computer science from Georgia Tech.
 Bruce's main focus is off-grid digital libraries with the ASU SolarSPELL Initiative and the implementation of off-grid digital libraries in Africa and the South Pacific.
-Other roles include leading student computer science capstone groups, satellite sensing for agricultural, digital African nursing library., and solar-powered internet access projects.
+Other roles include leading ASU student groups working on computer science capstone projects, satellite sensing for agricultural libraries, and a nursing and midwifery library for East Africa.

 Undergraduate student and communication assistant for the project.
 Passionate about space exploration, sustainability, and STEM education.
 The Director for an international STEM communication organization called The Scientific Teen, which is in the process of being registered as a non-profit.